yegor256/blog/_drafts/maven-central.md

 ## Configure GPG Plugin

-Again, I'd recommend to use [http://parent.jcabi.com](jcabi-parent), which configures this plugin automatically.
+Again, I'd recommend using [http://parent.jcabi.com](jcabi-parent), which configures this plugin automatically.
 If you're using it, skip this step.

 Otherwise, add this plugin to your `pom.xml`: